Mdumiseni Ntuli: ANC secretary-general bid: 2022

 In 2022, ahead of the ANC's 55th National Conference in December, Ntuli launched a campaign to be elected secretary-general of the national ANC, one of the party's so-called Top Six positions.
 His campaign platform includes proposals to have both the party's secretary-general and its treasurer-general sit in the cabinet of the national government; he would achieve this by appointing a second secretary-general and making the treasurer-general a part-time position.

 In October, Ramaphosa's presidential campaign appeared to endorse a slate of Top Six candidates which excluded Ntuli.
 Ramaphosa was perceived to have "dumped" Ntuli for Fikile Mbalula, and Ntuli's campaigners told Africa Report that they felt "snubbed".
 However, Ntuli said that it was an advantage not to be aligned to any slate, because he would run on personal merit and would not be "beholden to any faction".
-In November, he said that he would work under any ANC president and would not comment on his preferred candidate.
+In November, he said that he would work under any ANC president and would not comment on his preferred presidential candidate.
 His candidacy received few endorsements not only on the national but also on the provincial and regional levels: none of the nine PECs announced support for him.
 His own PEC in KwaZulu-Natal endorsed Phumulo Masualle, the former Premier of the Eastern Cape, for secretary general; he described its stance as "baffling".
 Eyewitness News reported that he was at odds with the rest of the PEC partly because he had declined to run against Zikalala in July.
 Only two of eleven regions in KwaZulu-Natal supported his bid, and he was not endorsed by the national leadership of the ANC Youth League.

 However, when the ANC's Electoral Committee announced its consolidated nominations list on 22 November, Ntuli was the frontrunner for the secretary-general position, having earned the most nominations of any candidate, including from 241 branches in KwaZulu-Natal.
 Eyewitness News suggested that Ntuli was secretly supported – in particular in acquiring media connections – by allies of Gauteng's Paul Mashatile.
 Ntuli denied this.